softwarewright/softwarewright.github.io/docs/blog/posts/learn-js-through-testing/02-basic-arithmetic-operators.md

 Division is bit different than the others, when dividing values in JavaScript you will run into something called `floating point numbers`. `Floating point` numbers, at a high level, allow us to represent decimal values in JavaScript.
 For example, if we wanted to represent the value of PI we could assign a variable to the value `3.14`.

 ::: tip
 Technically all numbers in JavaScript are 64-bit floating-point numbers.
-If you want to understand a bit more about floating-point numbers check out this article [here](https://medium.com/@sarafecadu/64-bit-floating-point-a-javascript-story-fa6aad266665).
+If you want to understand a bit more about floating-point numbers check out [this article](https://medium.com/@sarafecadu/64-bit-floating-point-a-javascript-story-fa6aad266665).
 :::

 Back to writing our `Test Case` we will need to keep in mind that since `10` cannot be evenly divided by `3` the result will be a `decimal` value.
 As a result, we `expect` `x/y` `toBe` `3.3333333333333335` is our `Test Assertion`.
 The rest of the test will follow the same rules as all of the others.